vindar/tgx/docs/intro_api_3D.md

 The repository contains several examples that exercise different parts of the 3D API:

-- `examples/CPU/buddhaOnCPU/`: CPU rendering into an image using CImg for display.
+- `examples/CPU/buddhaOnCPU/`: CPU rendering into an image and displaying the result in a small window.
 - `examples/Teensy4/3D/buddha/`: shaded mesh rendering and mesh caching on Teensy 4.x.
 - `examples/Teensy4/3D/borg_cube/`: dynamic texture generation and textured cube rendering.
 - `examples/Teensy4/3D/test-shading/`: flat and Gouraud shading comparisons on several meshes.